Business Today (student magazine)

 Business Today is an American, non-profit student organization headquartered in Princeton, New Jersey, and run by Princeton University undergraduates.
 Founded in 1968 as a magazine, the organization has continued to expand to include conference and seminar programming.

-The organization continues to publish a magazine twice a year, maintains an online journal, and hosts two annual national conferences: the International Conference and the Design Nation Conference.
+The organization continues to publish a magazine twice a year, maintains an online journal, and hosts three annual national conferences: the International Conference, the Design Nation Conference, and the Boost Conference.

 History

 Origins

 Business Today was founded as a magazine in 1968 by Steve Forbes, Michael Mims, and Jon Perel, who were students at Princeton University at the time.
 Created in an era where business and finance was facing backlash from the public, Forbes, Mims, and Perel's magazine immediately caught the attention of the outside world.
 Later in 1968, the three co-founders were interviewed on the Today Show with Hugh Downs, giving the magazine nationwide notoriety.

 1970s

 In 1971, Business Today became a nonprofit foundation.
 The same year, the organization hosted its first conference, “Business Tomorrow,” which would eventually evolve into the present-day International Conference.
 This first conference lasted from October 20–22.
 Speakers included Richard Clarke and Ralph Nader.
 The event was held in Sheraton Park Hotel in Washington, D.C.

 The conferences originally happened sporadically and in cities around the country, but by the mid-to-late 70s, they became more regular and concentrated geographically.
 In 1974, the first official annual International Conference was held in New York City, inviting students from around the globe to participate.

 In 1976, Meg Whitman became Vice President of Business Today.